 In a region that has relied on the agriculture industry for more than a century, this level of hunger is disconcerting.
-An informal group of Gorge community members approached Oregon Solutions in late 2015, and following an Oregon Solutions assessment, Governor Kate Brown officially designated this effort an Oregon Solutions project in a March 29, 2016 letter.
+An informal group of Columbia Gorge community members approached Oregon Solutions in late 2015, and following an Oregon Solutions assessment, Governor Kate Brown officially designated this effort an Oregon Solutions project in a March 29, 2016, letter.

-Governor Brown appointed Ken Bailey (Vice-President and Shareholder, Orchard View Farms and a Governor’s Regional Solutions Committee member) and Mark Thomas (Director of Mission Integration and Spiritual Care, Providence Hood River Memorial Hospital) as co-conveners to lead a team of producers, distributors, social service agencies, health care providers and community members to create a Coalition to cooperatively decrease hunger and increase access to quality food throughout the Columbia River Gorge.
+Governor Brown appointed Ken Bailey (Vice-President and Shareholder, Orchard View Farms and a Governor’s Regional Solutions Committee member) and Mark Thomas (Director of Mission Integration and Spiritual Care, Providence Hood River Memorial Hospital) as co-conveners to lead a team of producers, distributors, social service agencies, health care providers and community members to create a coalition to cooperatively decrease hunger and increase access to quality food throughout the Columbia River Gorge.
 Inherent to these goals was strengthening the entire Columbia Gorge food system from producers to consumers.

-For more information about the Gorge Grown Food Network, please contact: Liz Oberhausen, 203 2nd Street Hood River, OR 97031, 541-490-6420, Liz@gorgegrown.com
+For more information about the Gorge Grown Food Network, please contact: Liz Oberhausen, 203 Second Street Hood River, OR 97031, 541-490-6420.

 • Collaboration between tribal members, the Department of Human Services and the Oregon Food Bank led to the beginning of monthly deliveries of produce and food to Celilo Village.

-• Orchard View Farms and Providence Hood River Memorial Hospital split the cost of a ~$1,000 freezer for a Cascade Locks site providing meals to people experiencing hunger.
+• Orchard View Farms and Providence Hood River Memorial Hospital split the cost of a freezer for a Cascade Locks site providing meals to people experiencing hunger.
 They are coordinating with the Oregon Food Bank and others.

 • The City of The Dalles applied to be a Blue Zones Project City.
-Numerous Coalition member organizations wrote letters of support for this application.
+Numerous coalition member organizations wrote letters of support for this application.

 • Co-convener Ken Bailey and Orchard View Farms donated 14,000 pounds of cherries a week to the Oregon Food Bank and other food distributors.